 In addition, each holder of Units (other than our Sponsors) who receives shares of our common stock in the corporate reorganization will be required to execute the RSA (Restricted Stock Agreement and Acknowledgment) in the form filed as an exhibit to the registration statement of which this prospectus forms a part.
 The RSA provides that any shares of our common stock distributed to an individual in respect of any Class A and Class D Units, as well as any Class B-1 Units that are vested as of the distribution, will not be subject to any vesting or forfeiture restrictions following the offering.
 With respect to shares of common stock distributed in respect of any Class B-1 Units that are unvested as of the distribution and all of the Class B-2 Units (since none of the Class B-2 Units have vested or will vest as of the distribution), the RSA generally provides that such shares shall be subject to the same vesting and forfeiture restrictions that applied to such unvested Class B-1 and Class B-2 Units prior to the distribution.
-Although the corporate reorganization and distribution of the shares of Company common stock will not cause the time and/or performance-based vesting restrictions applicable to any shares of common stock to lapse, the achievement of the performance-conditions applicable to shares of Company common stock distributed in respect of Class B-2 Units will be deemed probable, resulting in recognition of such compensation expense.
+Although the corporate reorganization and distribution of the shares of Company common stock will not cause the time and/or performance-based vesting restrictions applicable to any shares of Class B-2 Units will be deemed probable, resulting in recognition of compensation expense.
 Please see Note 15 to our consolidated financial statements for the period ended September 30, 2020 for additional discussion of such compensation expense recognition.
 Calculated on the basis of the assumptions described under "Principal Stockholders," approximately 20,580,487 shares of our common stock distributed in respect of Class B Units will be fully vested as of the distribution and the remaining 5,692,335 shares distributed in respect of Class B Units will be subject to vesting and forfeiture conditions, as described herein.